 It sounds ominous but it turns out that this happens a lot.
 People change jobs, they move cities or states, and forget that they had $50 in a bank account they opened back in Louisiana when they attended LSU.

-After a couple years, if you don’t log into the account you forgot you had, that fifty bucks gets sent to the Louisiana’s Unclaimed Property Program and waits for you to find it.
-It’s not the bank’s fault, they sent you letters but you no longer lived at the address on file!
+After a couple of years, if you don’t log into the account (you forgot you had), that fifty bucks gets sent to Louisiana’s Unclaimed Property Program.
+There it will sit for years as it waits for you to find it.
+Except you don’t because you have no idea it’s there.

 It might shock you but in one of its biggest years, the Louisiana program returned $35.5 million with an average return of nearly seven hundred bucks.
 What would you do with seven hundred dollars?

-I asked my friends to do a quick search and my friend Todd found nearly $2,000.
+I asked my friends to do a quick search and my friend Todd found nearly $2,700.
 No joke.

 It’s not just old bank accounts.
 It’s payroll checks, CDs, stocks, insurance proceeds, utility payments, tax refund checks, … the list goes on and on.
 There’s a staggering amount of money out there.

-So, take a few seconds and do a quick check on MissingMoney.com.
+You can search for your unclaimed funds by doing a quick check on MissingMoney.com.
 The National Association of Unclaimed Property Administrators (NAUPA) vouches for the search engine and so do I.

 The NAUPA estimates that state treasuries and other agencies have tens of billions of dollars in unclaimed assets and the easiest way to find it is with MissingMoney.
 You just need to enter your name and pick a state (I did every state I ever lived in) to do a search.
 It takes just a few seconds and you could find $50 or $500.